briansmith337/zulip/templates/zerver/help/stream-permissions.md

 # Stream privacy settings

 Streams are similar to chatrooms, IRC channels, or email lists in that they determine who receives a message.
-There are three types of streams in Zulip.
+There are three types of streams in Axxess.

 * **Public**: Anyone other than guests can join, and anyone (other than guests) can view the complete message history without joining.